Eating Disorder Relapse is Common

 “I am disappointed that I used a behavior when I felt angry.
 I wish I had been better prepared for that situation.
 I do see what I need to do differently next time.
 Slips are bound to happen in recovery, but overall, I am doing much better than before treatment and that feels hopeful.”

-This way of talking to oneself is a skill that builds self-compassion.
+As you can see, this way of talking to oneself is a skill that builds self-compassion.
 With greater self-compassion, individuals learn to navigate a healthier relationship with themselves that is kind, forgiving and ultimately helpful to staying aligned to their goals, including a continued focus on recovery.

-In summary, loved ones should remember that they can help identify and contain a relapse.
-1) Be prepared, 2) Plan ahead with a comprehensive relapse prevention plan3) Identify action steps and self-compassionate self-talk in advance.
+In summary, loved ones can help identify and contain a relapse by 1) Being prepared (relapse can happen!), 2) Planning ahead with a comprehensive relapse prevention plan, 3) Identifying action steps in advance.

 And please, maintain hope.

-Always remember this when it comes to eating disorder relapse: A full recovery from an eating disorder is possible!
+When it comes to eating disorder relapse: A full recovery from an eating disorder is possible!

 Sources